jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 **Awareness Training:** For all employees, including customer service and tech support.
 Employees should be made aware of the proper procedures and standards and adhere strictly to them.

-**Backups:** Backups should be done regularly..
+**Backups:** Backups should be done regularly.
 Backups for different devices should be done at varying intervals - the more sensitive or important the data, the more frequent the backup.
 They should be stored in a secure place in encrypted form.
 They should be stored off-site, either via a cloud service or at external physical locations.

 **Perimeter defences:** SMEs should use firewalls to protect against online threats.
 Spam and malicious emails should be filtered.
 Should use secure Wi-Fi.